funktechno/docs.reformatme.com/docs/functions.md

 # Functions
 {: .no_toc }

-Any first level attributes in the json send will be attempt to be changed as per the function used.
+Any first level attributes in the json sent will be attempt to be changed as per the function used.
 Multiple function calls are supported, but they will all be applied.
-The order given of the function call will be how they are used.
+The order given of the functions to be used will be how when they are applied.
 An attribute `changed` will return **1** if any changes are done or **0** if none are successfully performed.
 Response is returned with escape characters.
 May give an optional parameter if there are requests to make this transformation configurable.

 Premium function use the `f` parameter and are comma separated.
 E.g. `&f=reverse,uppercase` would first reverse any text in the 1st level json request body attributes and then make all these text uppercase.